warning Coming soon – PHH Mortgage is changing its name! right arrow

 An appraiser must be, at a minimum, licensed or certified by the state in which the property to be appraised is located.

-No employee, director, officer, or agent of the Seller, or any other third party acting as joint venture partner, independent contractor, appraisal company, appraisal management company, or partner on behalf of the Seller, shall influence or attempt to influence the development, reporting, result, or review of an appraisal through coercion, extortion, collusion, compensation, inducement, intimidation, bribery, or in any other manner including but not limited to:
+No employee, director, officer, or agent of the Client, or any other third party acting as joint venture partner, independent contractor, appraisal company, appraisal management company, or partner on behalf of the Client, shall influence or attempt to influence the development, reporting, result, or review of an appraisal through coercion, extortion, collusion, compensation, inducement, intimidation, bribery, or in any other manner including but not limited to:

 • Withholding or threatening to withhold timely payment or partial payment for an appraisal report.